greenelab/deep-review/sections/03_categorize.md

 trained a neural network to predict primary site and then repurposed those features as a component of a secondary neural network trained to predict laterality, the performance was higher than a laterality-trained neural network.
-This indicates a potential strength of deep methods.
-They can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
-This approach is known as transfer learning (see Discussion).
+This demonstrates how deep learning methods can repurpose features across tasks, improving overall predictions as the field tackles new challenges.
+For the further review of this type of approaches see Discussion.

 Several authors have created reusable feature sets for medical terminologies using natural language processing (NLP) and neural embedding models, as